kitbagjs/router/docs/quick-start.md

 ### Type Safety in RouterLink

 The `to` prop accepts a callback function or a [`Url`](/api/types/Url) string.
-When using a callback function, the router will provide a `resolve` function that is a type safe way to create a url from from your pre-defined routes.
+When using a callback function, the router will provide a `resolve` function that is a type safe way to create link for your pre-defined routes.